-Class Three shall consist of the Allowed Secured Claims of the IRS.
-The Allowed Secured Claim is for the following tax years: 2007, 2008, 2009, 2010, and 2011 all secured by IRS liens recorded at the Rockingham County Registry of Deeds as follows - Book 4943, Page 0201; Book 5435, Page 2204; Book 5479, Page 1297 and Book 5694, Page 2816.
-The IRS lien at Book 4943, Page 0201 has priority over the mortgage held by National Finance Corporation; the rest of the IRS liens were recorded thereafter.
+Class Three shall consist of the Allowed Secured Claim of the IRS Secured by its First Tax Lien.
+The Allowed Secured Claim is for the following tax years: 2007 and a portion of 2008.
+It is secured by the IRS lien recorded at the Rockingham County Registry of Deeds at Book 4943, Page 0201.
+It has priority over the mortgage held by National Finance Corporation.